Indian Economy: Concise UPSC Notes, Quick Revision & Practice

 Theory of Demand & Supply: How consumer choices affect demand, elasticity of demand, and equilibrium prices.

-Theory of Production & Costs: How producers decide the optimal quantity of output; includes the Law of Variable Proportions and Returns to Scale.
+Theory of Production & Costs: How producers decide the optimal quantity of output; includes the Production Laws, Law of Variable Proportions and Returns to Scale.

 Factor Pricing: Determination of wages (labour), rent (land), interest (capital), and profit (entrepreneurship).